List of Elfen Lied characters: Kanae

 She is later brutally murdered by Lucy before her father, on the train leaving Kamakura.
-He witnesses Kanae's death as well and apparently intends to avenge her by attacking Lucy, instead, he is killed.
-In the anime, Kouta and Kanae's father comes over to see what is happening, unaware his daughter has died, before he is also murdered by Lucy.
+After that, Kouta and Kanae's father comes over to see what is happening, unaware his daughter has died, before he is also murdered by Lucy.
 However the trauma of witnessing their murders causes Kouta to repress his memories of the events; in the manga, he believes that Kanae was killed in a car accident, whereas in the anime he believes that she simply got sick and died (and that their father died in a car accident).
 It is only after witnessing Lucy brutally murder a group of soldiers in front of him, with her vectors, that his repressed memories emerge.